 I’m not saying it’s a vision of multi-cultural harmony.
 I’m not saying people from different religions and backgrounds sit around in circles holding hands and singing “all you need is love”.
 But every day, the most hardcore followers of the world’s three theistic religions go about their business with a respect and tolerance for one another which, I think, is a pretty amazing achievement.

-Expectation 3: Israelis are a bit scary
+Expectation 3: Israel is a bit scary

 Imagine my surprise.